jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 ### **Distraction:** Look at this Shiny New Headquarters!

 Most of us don't benefit.
 Current estimates put the cost at $3,000,000,000.
+That's enough to buy everyone assigned there a small house in rural Texas.
-That's over ten thousand dollars per employee globally, and vastly more if you divide instead by the number of people to be assigned there.
+Globally, it's over ten thousand dollars per employee.
 It's not built for workers; it's a real-estate play.
 Wouldn't you rather have the cash in your pocket?

 ### **True, but not in a good way:** The Company values a direct working relationship with employees.

-The company values?
-Of course it does.
+The company values the direct working relationship because that is a relationship it can control.
+Workers unionizing and fighting that relationship dynamic is exactly what they fear: a loss of control.
+With a union, you and your co-workers have the power to take that control back, to wrestle the levers of power from the hands of people who do not value you, only the working relationship they have that controls you.

 Remember who controls the money.
 With 300,000 one-on-one relationships, we're stuck in a race to the bottom, competing to be the lowest bidder in terms of compensation, respect, working conditions, and quality-of-life: The company holds all the cards.
 Only through collective bargaining can we hope to leverage for ourselves a fair share of that sweet, sweet profit that our efforts enable and create.

-> **Cole’s Notes:** The company values the direct working relationship because that is a relationship it can control.
-> Workers unionizing and fighting that relationship dynamic is exactly what they fear: a loss of control.
-> With a union, you and your co-workers have the power to take that control back, to wrestle the levers of
-> power from the hands of people who do not value you, only the working relationship they have that controls you.

 ### **Half-truth:** The company believes employees prefer to be treated as individuals, and will do just fine without a union.